Vecticum/vecticum-docusaurus/docs/vecticum/administration/00013000-workflows/00001000-workflow-steps.md

  }
 ]
 ```
-In the above syntax there are provided only 2 attributes per each created document.
-Of course the set can be extended, by using the keys of the attributes existing on the created documents form.

 You can also provide the value of the lookup type of attribute in the created documents.
 Let's imagine there is Select type attribute in created document with the key sessionId.
 Then the syntax pattern for multiple document creation will look like following:

 ```javascript